it-open/mapillary-api/README.md

 * Download Image Metadata
 * Users and Statistcs
 * Pagination (50%)
+* Create UploadSequence (New, What sequences are open, delete and publish)
+* Example Code

 ## What to Come ##
+* image Upload
+* Everything Else: Changeset, Map Features, Object Detection
+* Documentation
-Everything Else: Images (Download and Upload),Changeset, Map Features, Object Detection Just give me time to implement it or help.
+Just give me time to implement it or help.